nlckysolutions/nPhoneKIT/README.md

 ---

-## Upcoming Changes (for 1.5.0)
-- Better error system: Detailed, debuggable error codes
-- Better Windows support
-- Easier way to install, (installing by source will still be supported)

----

 ### Credits
 - **MediaTek features work only using MTKCLIENT, which is in the DEPS folder.
 Sourced from: https://github.com/bkerler/mtkclient.
 MTKCLIENT is provided by bkerler and IS NOT owned or created by nPhoneKIT in ANY WAY.**
 - **IMEI Checking features work by opening a new tab of www.imei.info in order to check your IMEI yourself.**